-Tire Identification Number EXAMPLE: DOT MA L9 ABCD 0301 Department of Transportation - This symbol certifies that the tire is in compliance with the U.S. Department of Transportation tire safety standards, and is approved for highway use Code representing the tire manufacturing location (two digits) Code representing the tire size (two digits) Code used by the tire manufacturer (one to four digits) Two digit number representing the week in which the tire was manufactured (03 means the 3rd week) Two digit number representing the year in which the tire was manufactured (01 means the year 2001)

-&lt;sup>1 Prior to July 2000, tire manufacturers were only required to have one number to represent the year in which the tire was manufactured.
-Example: 031 could represent the 3rd week of 1981 or 1991
+EXAMPLE: DOT MA L9 ABCD 0301 DOT = Department of Transportation - This symbol certifies that the tire is in compliance with the U.S. Department of Transportation tir safety standards and is approved for highway use MA = Code representing the tire manufacturing location (two digits) L9 = Code representing the tire size (two digits) ABCD = Code used by the tire manufacturer (one to four digits) 03 = Number representing the week in which the tire was manufactured (two digits) -03 means the 3rd week.
+01 = Number representing the year in which the tire was manufactured (two digits) -01 means the year 2001 - Prior to July 2000, tire manufacturers were only required to have one number to represent the year in which the tire was manufactured.
+Example: 031 could represent the 3rd week of 1981 or 199